krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

 - When the last round was a jump of 1 step, the round before last could only choose to jump 2 steps, that is, $dp[i, 1]$ can only be transferred from $dp[i-1, 2]$.
 - When the last round was a jump of 2 steps, the round before last could choose to jump 1 step or 2 steps, that is, $dp[i, 2]$ can be transferred from $dp[i-2, 1]$ or $dp[i-2, 2]$.

-As shown in the Figure 14-9 , $dp[i, j]$ represents the number of solutions for state $[i, j]$.
+As shown in Figure 14-9, $dp[i, j]$ represents the number of solutions for state $[i, j]$.
 At this point, the state transition equation is:

 $$
 \begin{cases}